maveriick19/maveriick19/README.md

   <img src="https://media.giphy.com/media/3oKIPwoeGErMmaI43C/giphy.gif" width="450"/>
 </p>

-I am **Maveriick19**, a digital surgeon operating in the terminal theater of code.
+I am **Mahank Verma(Maveriick)*, a digital surgeon operating in the terminal theater of code.
 Bugs are my patients.
 Broken logic is the ailment.
 Elegant solutions are the cure.

 Each commit is a careful incision, each function a scalpel stroke —